ntamas/gfam/doc/source/pipeline.rst

 Novel domains are given temporary IDs consisting of the string ``NOVEL`` and a five-digit numerical identifier; for instance, ``NOVEL00042`` is the 42nd novel domain found during this process.
 Components containing less than four sequence fragments are not considered novel domains.
+The size threshold of connected components can be adjusted in the :ref:`configuration file <config-file>`.

 .. _pipeline-step-consensus: